 Who is eligible to apply?

 Applications for CZ Biohub Investigator Awards are open to faculty members from Stanford University, UCSF, and UC Berkeley who are eligible to serve as a principal investigator for federal and other grants.

 Eligibility to act as a principal investigator on externally funded projects is a privilege limited to individuals with specific academic appointments based on criteria set by each university.
-Click here to view the academic appointments designated as PI-eligible by each institution.
 Please note that each university has mechanisms for designating other individuals as a PI on an exceptional case-by-case basis; these individuals are not eligible to apply for a CZ Biohub Investigator Award.

 I will be starting as a new faculty member after the application deadline at one of the partner universities.
 Am I eligible to apply?